jodobear/building-on-ln/README.md

 3. Read the docs and find out what methods are relevant, document them with signatures and examples.
 4. Setup the ln environment on the server.
 5. Implement the methods.

-## 4. Remove Distractions

-Before you start this finish Pure React so you are prepared and free of 2 hrs/day.
-It'd also be nice to finish AS.

-## 5. Pre-commit 20 hours

-As soon as i finish Pure React, target date 20-01-20.